adityanakedar366/NGO-Donation-website/README.md

 - **Switch currency**: Replace `$` symbols in HTML and alert messages with your desired currency.
 - **Update hero image**: Replace the Unsplash URL in the `.hero` background property.
 - **Modify mission content**: Edit card titles and descriptions under the Mission section.

-## 📄 License & Usage

-You can reuse and modify this single-file implementation for:

-- Non-profit organizations
-- Charity campaigns
-- Educational projects
-- Portfolio examples

-For production-ready donation processing, connect the form to a backend or payment provider (Stripe, PayPal, Razorpay, etc.) as demonstrated in many donation templates and tutorials. [web:3][web:8]